pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 **Investigate_API_Key = 41801821-b9a1-4ad3-82d9-dfe2c93ff9ef**

-This key doesn't work anywhere else than this CTF
+**Remark :**This is not a valid Umbrella API key.
+It doesn't work anywhere else than this CTF.

 Run the **test_server.py** script to test it.